aleskucera/Install-OpenNSA-Safnari/README.md

 # Install-OpenNSA-Safnari
-Ansible scripts for installation of OpenNSA and Safanri
+Ansible scripts for installation of OpenNSA and Safnari